-How to see Sirius.
+The brightest star visible from any part of Earth is Sirius in the constellation Canis Major the Greater Dog.
+Sirius is sometimes called the Dog Star.
 Most people in the Northern Hemisphere notice Sirius in the southeast – south – or southwest on evenings from winter to mid-spring.
 February evenings are a grand time to see it.
 It’s also fun to spot Sirius as it ascends in the east before dawn on late summer mornings.

 Although white to blue white in color, Sirius might be called a rainbow star, as it often flickers with many colors.

 From the mid-northern latitudes such as most of the U.S., Sirius rises in the southeast, arcs across the southern sky, and sets in the southwest.
-In December, you’ll find Sirius rising in mid-evening.
-By mid-April, Sirius is setting in the southwest in mid-evening.
+From the Southern Hemisphere, Sirius arcs high overhead.

-Sirius is classified by astronomers as an “A” type star, it is much hotter than our sun, with about surface about 17,000 degrees F (the sun is about 10,000 degrees F).
-With slightly more than twice the mass of the sun and just less than twice its diameter, Sirius still puts out 26 times as much energy.
-It is considered a normal (main sequence) star, meaning that it produces most of its energy by converting hydrogen into helium through nuclear fusion.
+Sirius is classified by astronomers as an “A” type star.
+That means it’s a much hotter star than our sun; its surface temperature is about 17,000 degrees Fahrenheit in contrast to our sun’s 10,000 degrees F. With slightly more than twice the mass of the sun and just less than twice its diameter, Sirius still puts out 26 times as much energy.
+It’s a main-sequence star, meaning it produces most of its energy by converting hydrogen into helium through nuclear fusion.

 Sirius has a small, faint companion star appropriately called The Pup.
 That name signifies youth, but in fact the companion to Sirius is a dead star called a white dwarf.
-Once a mighty star, today The Pup is an Earth-sized ember too faint to be seen without a telescope.
+Once a mighty star, The Pup today is an Earth-sized ember, too faint to be seen without a telescope.